Doctor Mortgage Lending Guide: The Top Things to Understand

 The average PMI cost is between 0.3% to 1.2% of the mortgage.
 The PMI requirement remains until you pay off 20% of your mortgage, which may take years.
 The insurance premium is added to your monthly mortgage payment.

 Some traditional mortgage lenders will give you the option of paying your PMI in full upfront.
-Be aware that if you take this option and later refinance, you cannot get a refund of the unused insurance.
+Be aware that if you take this option and later refinance, you cannot get a refund for the unused insurance.

 One of the benefits of physician mortgage rates is that you can sidestep the PMI requirement.
 The best physician loans come from lenders who realize your earning potential and do not penalize you for your current circumstances.